 1.1 Pliny the Elder and the language of science

-Pliny’s work stands out as an unicum in classic literature: as Schilling has shown, Pliny has proved to be able of great originality in contents (showing personal opinions and criticism towards his sources), in the structure (following often an ‘empiric approach’ more than an abstract disposition of the arguments), and in history of science, being at the same time a scrupulous preserver of previous knowledge but still a curious investigator of every subject studied.
-From the stylistic point of view, many scholars (first of which Önnerfors) have highlighted that Pliny’s language cannot be simply described as technical, since it is characterized by frequent shifts from technical to literary and even almost vernacular language.
-This complexity might puzzle in the attempt of giving a systematic description of Pliny’s language and style.
-Moreover Pliny was confronted with two different scopes.
-From one side, to provide a summary of all the knowledge of his time, while on the other to try to give a moral lecture of this knowledge, without renouncing to insert it in a philosophical frame.
+Pliny’s work stands out as an unicum in classical literature: as Schilling has shown, Pliny has proven capable of great originality in content (showing personal opinions and criticism towards his sources), in structure (following often an ‘empiric approach’ more than an abstract disposition of the arguments), and in history of science, being at the same time a scrupulous preserver of previous knowledge but still a curious investigator of every subject studied.
+From a stylistic point of view, many scholars (first of whom, Önnerfors) have highlighted that Pliny’s language cannot be simply described as technical, since it is characterized by frequent shifts from technical to literary and even almost vernacular language.
+This complexity might frustrate the attempt to give a systematic description of Pliny’s language and style.
+Moreover, Pliny was confronted with two different scopes: on one side to provide a summary of all the knowledge of his time, while on the other to try to give a moral presentation of this knowledge, without necessarily renouncing a philosophical frame.

-A second element of complexity is that, as many scholars have pointed out (last of whom, Pinkster), every thematic unity of the Natural History must be considered as autonomous from the stylistic and linguistic points of view: not only, as obvious, the vocabulary, but also the structure of the sentences are strongly influenced both by the subject and the sources, which are necessarily different in every section.
-The decision of focusing on the second book stems from the consideration of its thematic unity; moreover, it is the only book dealing with astronomical topics, since book three is dedicated to geography.
-This allows focusing the research on the Plinian language of astronomy.
-We shall add that book II is an interesting example of mélange of styles: starting with an introduction concerning the mysteries of Universe, stylistically very accurate, it continues with a very difficult description of the movement of sun, stars and planets (a purely technical section) ending with more descriptive paragraphs concerning terrestrial phenomena.
+A second element of complexity is that, as many scholars have pointed out (latest of whom, Pinkster), every thematic unity in the Natural History must be considered as autonomous from stylistic and linguistic points of view: not only, obviously, the vocabulary, but also the structure of the sentences is strongly influenced both by the subject and the sources, which are necessarily different in every section.
+The decision to focus on the second book stems from the consideration of its thematic unity; moreover, it is the only book dealing with astronomical subjects, allowing for a focus on the Plinian language of astronomy.
+We shall add that book II is an interesting mélange of styles: starting with a stylistically factual introduction concerning the mysteries of the universe, it continues with a very complicated description of the movement of the sun, stars, and planets (a purely technical section), and ends with more descriptive paragraphs concerning terrestrial phenomena.
 It is therefore a good example of the complexity of Plinian style.

-The first studies of Pliny’s language are based on the view that Pliny’s sentence is anomalous in comparison to other (mainly literary) writers.
-As already discussed, for instance, by Évrard and Mellet, this kind of reasoning actually hides an intuitive notion of statistics, but, since it is not based on the computation of phenomena, but only on the sensation of the scholar, it might lead to inexact statements.
-This consideration has led to the idea of studying the book with an objective and systematic approach, with the help of statistic data, necessary to avoid wrong interpretations.
-This paper will focus on two kinds of comparison: the one with another astronomy treatise, in order to check if the two languages are similar or which features distinguish them, and the one with other literary texts, in order to see if the scientific aspect of the texts prevails or if our text shares meaningful syntactic features with other genres.
+The first studies of Pliny’s language are based on the view that Pliny’s syntax is anomalous in comparison to other (mainly literary) writers.
+As already discussed, for instance, by Évrard and Mellet, this kind of approach actually precludes a statistical model, and, since it is based not on the computation of phenomena but on the impressions of the scholar, it might lead to inexact statements.
+An objective and systematic approach, with the help of statistical data, is necessary to avoid such interpretations.
+This paper will focus on two kinds of comparison: direct comparison with another astronomy treatise, in order to evaluate whether the two styles are similar or which features distinguish them, and comparison with other literary texts, in order to see if the scientific aspects of the text are prevalent or if it shares meaningful syntactic features with other genres.

-The comparisons will be carried out by statistic calculations handled by specific programs, which will be described in the next paragraph.
+The comparisons will be carried out by statistical calculations handled by specific programs, which will be described in the next paragraph.

-1.2 The L.A.S.L.A., HyperbaseWeb and the second book of the Natural History.
+1.2 The L.A.S.L.A., HyperbaseWeb, and the second book of the Natural History.